LucasMartinsCeleiro/AdventOfCode2024/README.md

 ## Description
 This is a repository for the Advent of Code 2024.
 I will be using this repository to store my solutions to the problems and to keep track of my progress.
 Language used is Python.
-The code used to solve the puzzle won't be uploaded before the end of the advent of code to avoid spoilers.

 ## Days done
 - [x] Day 1, Part 1